AnthonyChristidis/nnGarrote/README.Rmd

 nnGarrote
 =====

-This package provides functions for generating all possible nnGarrotes of variables into groups, and computing the adaptive nnGarrote (best nnGarrote selection) regression estimator for low-dimensional data.
+This package provides functions to compute the non-negative garrote estimator with (or without) a penalized initial estimator.

 ------------------------------------------------------------------------